Last updated: May 29, 2026

 |---|---|

-| New York Medicaid covers more than 7.5 million New Yorkers, based on the state Medicaid overview page. | Medicaid is one of the most important dental paths for low-income seniors. |
+| The state Medicaid overview says New York Medicaid covers more than 7.5 million New Yorkers. | Medicaid is a major dental path for low-income seniors, but dentist access can still vary. |

 Start with New York Medicaid dental coverage